evergreen-ci/evg-module-manager/docs/usage.md

 ### Creating a branch

-Use `create-branch` command to create a new branch on base repo and any enabled modules.
+Use `create-branch` command to create a new branch on the base repo and any enabled modules.
 Use the `--branch` option to specify the name of the branch to create.

 To create a branch named `my-branch`, use the following: